 Signage with warnings and instructions that is positioned in a highly visible area is essential for informing patrons of the rules and risks of using the park.
 An informative video can also assist with patrons understanding proper behavior when engaging in park activities.
 This will also serve to reinforce the authority of the supervising attendants.

 The Sports & Recreation experts at Robson Forensic are qualified to thoroughly examine whether the standard of care for trampoline park operation was met in a situation where an injury has occurred.
-For more information, please contact the author of this article or submit an inquiry.
+For more information, please submit an inquiry.